divnori/win2win/README.md

 # win2win
 Social app that promotes STEM participation

-"What I Need 2 WIN"
+"What's Important Now 2 WIN"

 - Students can look at STEM events and enroll in them
 - Shows what your peers are enrolled in